nedbat/coveragepy/doc/cmd.rst

 If your coverage results seem to be overlooking code that you know has been executed, try running coverage.py again with the ``--timid`` flag.
 This uses a simpler but slower trace method, and might be needed in rare cases.

+In Python 3.12 and above, you can try an experimental core based on the new :mod:`sys.monitoring <python:sys.monitoring>` module by defining a ``COVERAGE_CORE=sysmon`` environment variable.
+This should be faster, though plugins and dynamic contexts are not yet supported with it.

 Coverage.py sets an environment variable, ``COVERAGE_RUN`` to indicate that your code is running under coverage measurement.
 The value is not relevant,